eZmaxinc/eZmax-SDK-csharp/docs/ObjectCreditcardclientApi.md

 <a id="creditcardclientdeleteobjectv1"></a>
 # **CreditcardclientDeleteObjectV1**
-> CommonResponse CreditcardclientDeleteObjectV1 (int pkiCreditcardclientID)
+> CreditcardclientDeleteObjectV1Response CreditcardclientDeleteObjectV1 (int pkiCreditcardclientID)

 Delete an existing Creditcardclient